Bloomberg's barriers: China comments, lackluster polling, dubious strategy could hamper bid

 Such an ad budget would be out of reach for most of the 2020 White House contenders – but not Bloomberg.
 Still, veteran operatives for the Democrats have noted that while paid media could be effective, it had limitations.

-While Bloomberg’s well respected for his leadership and his funding of the movements to tackle gun violence and combat climate change, there’s no outcry or hunger among the Democrats for a 70-something while male moderate billionaire, analysts have said.
+While Bloomberg’s well respected for his leadership and his funding of the movements to tackle gun violence and combat climate change, there’s no outcry or hunger among the Democrats for a 70-something white male moderate billionaire, analysts have said.

 Bloomberg was polling in the low single digits in 2020 presidential nomination surveys in March, when he announced he wouldn’t run for the White House.
 That’s where he has stood in a Morning Consult-Politico survey conducted in the past few days.